About this book

-Exquisitely crafted, funny, visionary, and wholly moving, Clifford is an extraordinary work for the way it defies strict category and embraces myriad forms of storytelling.
+Exquisitely crafted, funny, visionary, and wholly moving, Clifford is an extraordinary work that embraces myriad forms of storytelling.
 To read it is to be immersed in a home, a family, a community, the wider world, the entire cosmos.

 Clifford showed me how the knights in the old days jousted.